 Do you know which state, Texas or Pennsylvania, offers more college baseball teams?
 You’re wrong if you said Texas.
 Texas offers more D1 and Junior College programs but Pennsylvania has twice the number of D2 baseball teams and over three times the number of D3 teams.
 Knowing which states offer which types of college baseball teams can improve your chances of making a college team.
 (This combined with the DIY College Rankings Baseball Spreadsheet forms the foundation for your college search.)

 It’s important to remember that colleges do not offer all sports.
 There are over 1,500 4-year colleges in the United States.
 However, fewer than a 1,000 participate in NCAA Baseball.
 The NAIA programs increases the number by less than 200.
-Alaska and Wyoming don’t offer any college baseball programs.
+Alaska and Wyoming don’t offer any college baseball teams.
 Athletes in any sport need to pay close attention to which colleges actually offer their sports.

 Athletes and their families also need to keep in mind that just because the NCAA sets the limits for scholarships doesn’t mean that colleges fully fund all scholarships.
 Furthermore, depending on the sport, they may be competing with foreign athletes for roster positions.
 Baseball players don’t have to worry too much about this, it’s one of the sports with the lowest competition.

 Below is a table listing the number of colleges in each state offering baseball by the sanctioning organizations.
-You can sort the table to find out which states have the most NCAA Division 1 teams or the most Junior College teams.
+You can sort the table to find out which states have the most NCAA Division 1 college baseball teams or the most Junior College teams.
 These numbers are based on data from the Office of Postsecondary Education (OPE), the NCAA, and the NAIA.
 Because of teams changing divisions and conferences, the actual numbers may vary.
 Following the table is a brief description of the organizations and their requirements.

 (included in the Baseball Spreadsheet)